-Fig. 2 Cryo-EM study of the large capsid structure of a giant virus, tokyovirus.
-The capsid surface is covered with the array of major capsid protein (MCP) (left), and beneath this, the minor capsid protein (mCP) and scaffold protein (ScP) enclose the central virus DNA with a nuclear membrane (right).
-Elucidating the Mechanisms and Significance of Neurogenesis in the Postnatal Brain Elucidation of the intrinsic regenerative mechanisms of the brain and development of manipulation techniques It is becoming clear that not only in the embryonic brain, but also in the postnatal brain, neural stem cells exist in limited areas and continuously produce new neurons and glial cells, which are involved in brain development and homeostasis.
+MURATA, Kazuyoshi Project Professor Structural biology Electron Microscopy Raymond Burton-Smith Project Assistant Professor Biochemistry Electron microscopy SAWAMOTO, Kazunobu Adjunct Professor Neuroscience Development and Regenerative Biology Elucidating the Mechanisms and Significance of Neurogenesis in the Postnatal Brain Elucidation of the intrinsic regenerative mechanisms of the brain and development of manipulation techniques It is becoming clear that not only in the embryonic brain, but also in the postnatal brain, neural stem cells exist in limited areas and continuously produce new neurons and glial cells, which are involved in brain development and homeostasis.
 It has also become clear that when the brain is injured, cell proliferation in neurogenic regions increases and neurons lost due to brain injury can be regenerated.
-In collaboration with other research divisions of NIPS, our group has been elucidating the mechanisms of neuronal migration and regeneration, as well as synaptic pruning by microglial cells.
-In this research division, we aim to elucidate the mechanisms and significance of neurogenesis in the postnatal brain using normal animals and animal models of brain injury, and to use the findings to develop new therapeutic strategies.
-Y. Ohno et al., Amphiphilic peptide-tagged N-cadherin forms radial glial-like fibers that enhance neuronal migration in injured brain and promote sensorimotor recovery.
-Biomaterials.
-294, 122003, (2023) - C. Kurematsu et al., Synaptic pruning of murine adult-born neurons by microglia depends on photophatidylserine.
-J Exp Med 219: e20202304 (2022) - C. Nakajima et al., Postnatal neuronal migration in health and disease.
-Curr Opin Neurobiol 66: 1-9 (2021) - M. Akter et al., Dynamic changes in the neurogenic potential in the ventricular-subventricular zone of common marmoset during postanal brain development.
-Cerebral Cortex 30: 4092-4109 (2020) - M. Matsumoto et al., Dynamic changes in ultrastructure of the primary cilium in migrating neuroblasts in the postnatal brain.
-J Neurosci 39: 9967-9988 (2019) Fig. 1.
-The fine morphology of newborn neurons migrating in the adult mouse brain was observed by serial block surface scanning electron microscopy (SBF-SEM) at the National Institute of Physiological Sciences Golgi apparatus (orange), and mitochondria (blue).
-(NIPS).
-SBF-SEM analysis reveals the whole image of newborn neurons as Fig. 2.
-Glial cells phagocytosing synapses were observed by SBF-SEM at the well as their organelles such as basal bodies (green), primary cilia (pink), NIPS.
-Microglial prosess (green) phagocytose neuronal spines (blue) (Kurematsu et al. 2022)
+In collaboration with other research divisions of NIPS, our group has been elucidating the migration mechanisms of newborn neurons and glial cells, as well as the phagocytosis mechanism of glial cells.
+In this research division, we aim to elucidate the mechanisms and significance of neogenesis of neurons and glial cells in the postnatal brain using normal animals and animal models of brain injury, and to use these findings to develop new therapeutic strategies. - C. Nakajima et al., Identification of the growth cone as a probe and driver of neuronal migration in the injured brain.
+Nat Commun, 15, 1877.
+(2024) M. Sawada et al., PlexinD1 signaling controls domain-specific dendritic development in newborn neurons in the postnatal olfactory bulb.
+Front Neurosci, - M. Sawada et al., PlexinD1 sig 17:1143130.
+(2023) - Y. Ohno et al., Amphiphilic peptide-tagged N-cadherin forms radial glial-like fibers that enhance neuronal migration in injured brain and promote sensorimotor recovery.
+Biomaterials 294, 122003.
+(2023) - C. Kurematsu et al., Synaptic pruning of murine adult-born neurons by microglia depends on photophatidylserine.
+J Exp Med, 219: e20202304 (2022) C. Nakajima et al., Postnatal neuronal migration in health and disease.
+Curr Opin Neurobiol, 66: 1-9.
+(2021) Fig. 1 Glial cells phagocytosing synapses were observed by SBF-SEM at NIPS.
+Microglial prosess (green) phagocytose neuronal spines (blue)Fig. 2 Growth cone of migrating neurons(green) in the injured brain (Nakajima et al., 2022).(Nakajima et al., 2024).